SAP-docs/sap-artificial-intelligence/docs/sap-ai-core/grounding-454c558.md

 Grounding is a service designed to handle data-related tasks, such as grounding and retrieval, using vector databases.
 It provides specialized data retrieval through these databases, grounding the retrieval process with your own external and context-relevant data.
 Grounding combines generative AI capabilities with the ability to use real-time, precise data to improve decision-making and business operations for specific AI-driven business solutions.

-Grounding converts user provided documents into a vector reprentations which are stored as a database.
+Grounding converts user provided documents into vector reprentations which are stored as a database.
 The indexing pipeline preprocesses unstructured and semi structured data into chunks and embeddings.
 For more information, see [Pipeline API](pipeline-api-a9badce.md) and [Vector API](vector-api-0358c5c.md).

-The retrieval pipeline takes incoming user queries and converts into vector representations.
+The retrieval pipeline takes incoming user queries and converts them into vector representations.
 The query vectors are used to search the database and retrieva relevant information.
 For more information, see [Retrieval API](retrieval-api-a27f4ad.md).

 The Pipeline API is compatible with the following data repositories: